KRISWIU/cs326-final-tet/docs/milestone2.md

   - tags - list of numbers seperated by commas, indicating the tags to apply to the artwork upon creation.
 Will not create the artwork if tags do not exist.

 #### /users/
 Creates a new user with the given username and password.
 If successful, returns an object for the user.
-More information in
+More information in technicalNotes.md.
 Format:

 #### /users/{user}/lists/{listName}
-Creates a list with the given name.
+Creates a list named {listName} attached to {user}.
+Returns an object with the list ID.

 ### PUT

 #### /artworks/{artwork}
-Changes the indicated property of the object to match what the user inputs.
+Changes the indicated property of the artwork to match what the user inputs.
-  - key - **Required** string which indicates property to change.
+  - key - **Required** string which indicates property to change (eg. title, tags).
-  - type - **Required** indicates the type of operation on the key.
+  - type - **Required** string which indicates the type of operation on the key.
 One of "add", "set," or "remove".
+  - value - **Required** string which indicates what value to set the key to.
+This should match directly how it should be stored in the database: eg., if the key holds an ID, this value should be an ID.
+If the key holds a link, the value should be a link.

+#### /users/{user}/lists/{listName}
+Alters a list by adding or removing an artwork from it.
+Returns the list ID.
+Format is:
+  - add - **Required** boolean (T/F) value indicating whether the command is to add or to remove an artwork.
+Following format changes as follows:
+For add = true, only requirement:
-  - value - **Required**
+  - artwork - **Required** number ID of the artwork to add to the list.
+For add = false, require exactly one of the following:
+  - artwork - number ID of the artwork to remove from the list.
+  - index - number indicating the index in the list of the artwork to remove (eg. the 3rd artwork in the list.)

 ### DELETE

+#### /artworks/{artwork}
+Removes the artwork with ID {artwork}.

+#### /users/{user}
+Removes the user with ID {user}.
+User should be signed in.

+#### /users/{user}/lists/{list}
+Removes the list with ID {list}.
+User should be signed in.

+#### /site
+Deletes everything (just kidding...)